 In that sense, your master data management and your data governance framework are mutually dependent.

-Learn more about MDM and how it supports your master data governance
+Learn more about master data management and how it supports your master data governance